Skip to main content

 Decide whether investing via peer to peer lending is right for you

-Page reading time: 5 minutes
+Page reading time: 4 minutes

 Peer to peer (P2P) lending matches people with money to invest and people looking for a loan.

-How peer to peer (P2P) lending works
+What is peer to peer (P2P) lending

 P2P (or marketplace) lending lets someone needing a personal or business loan borrow money from an investor.
 Instead of going through a lender such as a bank, building society or credit union.